 For the past 4 months, I’ve been so caught up in my “to do” lists, that I haven’t had time to focus on what is arguably one of the most life-changing events to hit our family unit.
 The sudden departure of my daughter.
 Gulp!

 At the same time that she is eagerly spreading her wings, ready to fly, I’m reminiscing about her first swimming lesson, or her excitement over a lost tooth and a visit from the tooth-fairy.

 This sudden sense of nostalgia has caught me completely by surprise.
 I’m not usually sentimental, but this transition has left me with more than one lump in my throat.

 The funny thing is that I’ve been in a sort of countdown to graduation for the past four years.
 Not with trepidation, but with anticipation.

 The idea of quietude, no drop-offs and pick-ups and rearranging your schedule to accommodate hers, less dirty clothes (do you know how much laundry a teenage girl generates?) and definitely less eye-rolling, surly mumbling under her breath and outright disdain for her parental units — it all seemed magical when I had four, three, two — even one year left to go.
 But now it’s happening and I’m like a deer in headlights.

 I think that’s why I’m in a sudden mode to make comforting foods.
 For Emily, I know she appreciates the unexpected sweet treat in the house, and she’s probably going to reminisce fondly about home cooking when she’s stuck in the college commissary.
-For Scott and I, I see this southern pecan caramel sauce as a salve to be applied liberally to our newly opened wounds.
+For Scott and I, I see this southern pecan caramel sauce with a healthy dose of bourbon as a salve to be applied liberally to our newly opened wounds.